MARTIMM/gtk-glade/README.md

 # Instantiate the api class, display the designed interface
 # and enter the main loop
-my GTK::Glade $a .= new( :ui-file("example.ui"), :$engine);
+my GTK::Glade $a .= new( :ui-file("example.glade"), :$engine);
 ```

 # TODO

-* What can we do with the GTK::Glade object after it exits the main loop.
+* [ ] What can we do with the GTK::Glade object after it exits the main loop.
-* Name changes: E.g It feels a bit that 'Engine' is not a proper name.
+* [ ] Name changes: E.g It feels a bit that 'Engine' is not a proper name.
 Better something with 'Handler' in it.
 It all depends on what is added later.
-* Adding a layer of a state engine using e.g. Tinky or Tinky::Hash.
+* [ ] Adding a layer of a state engine using e.g. Tinky or Tinky::Hash.
-* Need to test more things like adding or modifying content of widgets.
+* [ ] Need to test more things like adding or modifying content of widgets.
+* [x] Add css files
-* Add stylesheets
+* [ ] Add theme styling
-* Add animation
+* [ ] Add animation
+* [ ] Add interface tester so it can be tested using prove.
+Only the callbacks can be tested.

 # Versions of involved software